anticrisis/hello-r-zig/README.md

 Seems that when `addCopyDirectory` is used, changing the contents of a file in that directory does NOT invalidate the cache.
 See below:

+This was observed in zig version 0.13.0.

+### Update

+Possibly this has been fixed after 0.13.0...

 ```sh
 [nix-shell:~/dev/github/hello-r-zig]$ rm -r .zig-cache/ zig-out/